| |

 ads and brochure.

-Capitalizing on the company's longevity and popularity,
+RESPONSE: Capitalizing on the company's longevity and popularity,

 Oriana wrote the line "The Life of the Party Since